2030 Agenda – Sustainable Development Goals

 Photo: AdobeStock

-The 2030 Agenda and the SDGs apply to all countries of the world.
-States have the primary responsibility for the implementation of the 2030 Agenda, but attaining the goals requires wide participation from local government, private sector, civil society and citizens, too.
+The 2030 Agenda and the Sustainable Development Goals (SDGs) apply to all countries of the world.
+National governments have the primary responsibility for the implementation of the 2030 Agenda, but the delivery of the SDGs requires wide participation from local governments, the private sector, civil society and citizens.

-Finland is committed to reaching them both at home and in its international cooperation.
-Finland’s development cooperation supports this commitment.
+Finland is committed to achieving the goals both domestically and in its international cooperation.
+Our development cooperation and other international operations support this commitment.

 What matters are pursued?

-The 2030 Agenda aims at sustainable development in the economic, social and environmental dimensions.
-Eradicating extreme poverty is at the heart of all efforts.
-Besides a Political Declaration and the SDGs, the 2030 Agenda consists of a plan for the means of implementation and a follow-up and review mechanism.
+The 2030 Agenda aims at sustainable development in the areas of economy, people’s wellbeing and the environment.
+The 2030 Agenda consists of a plan for the means of implementation and a follow-up and review mechanism.

 It includes 17 goals and 169 targets in all.
-Progress is monitored by means of over 200 global indicators, supplemented by States’ own national indicators.
+Progress is monitored by means of over 200 indicators, in addition to which countries have their own national indicators.
+The countries are committed to promoting all 17 SDGs.
+The pledge to ‘leave no one behind’ (LNOB) is a central element of the 2030 Agenda.

 17 sustainable development goals: